jonlpersson/ed-latimore/site/_posts/2015-11-04-48-life-lessons-from-boxing.md

 **6)** Keep your glass empty, even when the water around you tastes like shit.
 I’ve made some amazing insights and developments by opening my mind to guys who didn’t know much about fighting.
 Even a broken clock is right twice a day.

-## Ed Latimore's boxing quotes about process vs. outcome
+## Ed Latimore's boxing quotes about process vs. outcome&nbsp;

 **7)** [Good technique is essential, but perfect technique is over-overrated.](/the-book-of-five-rings-quotes/) Effective technique is underrated.
 What’s more valuable: A pretty hook that rarely lands or a less than “perfect” one that has an 80% KO percentage?

 **8)** Improve the process to improve the outcome, but don’t worry too much if the outcome isn't perfect if you still accomplish the general objective.
 When you're in a firefight, "ready-fire-aim" will save you faster than "ready-aim-fire."
 Better to execute effectively than perfectly.

-**9)** [Amateurs practice until they get it right.
-Professionals practice until they can’t get it wrong.](/amateur-or-pro/) Until you start drilling your techniques to the point of mind-numbing boredom, you're taking the scenic route to mastery rather than the superhighway.
+**9)** Amateurs practice until they get it right.
+Professionals practice until they can’t get it wrong.
+Until you start drilling your techniques to the point of mind-numbing boredom, you're taking the scenic route to mastery rather than the superhighway.

 ![Professional boxing Ed Latimore](/assets/images/posts/FightingPose.jpg "Not a perfect right hand, but it does the job")

-## Ed Latimore's boxing quotes on pain
+## Ed Latimore's boxing quotes on pain&nbsp;

 ![Muhammad Ali quote about pain during training](/assets/images/posts/muhamma-ali-on-pain-and-sit-ups.jpeg){: width="736" height="443"}